Writing the 2019 September CFE?

 - Capstone 1 and Capstone 2 will evaluate your skills in different ways, but will not have a final exam.
 Capstone 1 and Capstone 2 will help prepare you for CFE.

-Structure of the 2018 or 2019 CFE Common Final Examination
+Structure of the 2019 CFE Common Final Examination

 - The CFE is 3 days in length: